awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-packaging-job.md

      ```
    + **Using the Amazon S3 console**

-     Open the [Amazon S3 console](https://console.aws.amazon.com/s3/) and see [How do I create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) for step\-by\-step instructions\.
+     Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/) and see [How do I create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) for step\-by\-step instructions\.